 Major?
 Minor?
 Neither?Not a Finance Major?
 No problem.
 The Financial markets lab can benefit you as a Rutgers student whether you’re a major, minor or neither.
 The lab has multiple opportunities to learn with workshops every week and open time slots to learn independently with our training aids.

 Bloomberg Market Concepts (BMC)

-BMC is an eight-hour, self-paced e-learning course that introduces students to important financial markets concepts while demonstrating numerous Bloomberg functions.
-BMC consist of four interactive video modules – Economic Indicators, Currencies, Fixed Income, and Equities.
-The modules will give you the flavor of what is possible on the terminal and how finance professionals think about the economy and financial markets.
-Bloomberg provides a certificate of completion if you complete all four modules.
-You access BMC by logging onto the Bloomberg terminal, typing BMC <GO> on the command line, and registering for the course.
+BMC is a twelve-hour, self-paced e-learning course that introduces students to important financial markets concepts while demonstrating numerous Bloomberg functions.
+BMC consists of six (6) interactive video modules: Economic Indicators, Currencies, Fixed Income, Equities, Getting Started on the Terminal, and Portfolio Management.
+The modules give you a flavor of what is possible on the terminal and how finance professionals think about the economy and financial markets.

+- Certification: Bloomberg provides a certificate of completion if you complete all six modules.
 Once you have completed all Bloomberg Market Concepts Certification exams, use the appropriate website link to access a PDF file containing your BMC Certificate.
 Once you have saved your certificate, please email a copy to Bloomberg.Certificates@camden.rutgers.edu.

-Fall Semester Lab Hours
+FALL 2021 Semester Lab Hours

-2nd Friday of Each Month: 8 am – 1 pm
+2nd Friday of Each Month: 8am – 1 pm

-Other Fridays: 8 am – 5 pm
+Other Fridays: 8am – 5pm

-The lab is available for your use during the above hours, except when classes, workshops, or special events are scheduled in the lab.
+The Lab is available for your use during the above hours, except when classes, workshops, or special events are scheduled in the Lab.